arvind-naidu/mac-osx-dev-setup/README.md

 Along with it, we will also install frameworks to further enhance development workflow such as Yeoman, Bower, Grunt and many more.

->Invest time learning to configure your machine and automate processes, you’ll get that time back ten fold.
+>Invest time learning to configure your machine and automated processes, you’ll get that time back ten fold.

 If you have any comments or suggestions, feel free to contact me on [Twitter](https://twitter.com/rvine-naidu).